-Lend Lease Group for 18 years London and New York.
+Celia Reynolds has been with the Lend Lease Group for 18 years in various Finance roles across a number of businesses, including extended secondments in both London and New York.

 In her current role as Group Head of Internal Audit she leads an international team across Lend Lease's four main offices globally.
 From leading investigations to assisting in the implementation of anti-bribery and corruption processes to general operational project reviews, this role has allowed Celia to develop both operational and commercial skills across the property and infrastructure spectrum.
 Celia commenced her career within the Lend Lease Building business on the Lend Lease Finance Development Program.
 She completed a double degree Bachelor of Economics/Bachelor of Commerce at the ANU and later completed her CPA.
 Celia currently holds a non-executive director position on the Global Compact Network Australia Ltd of which Lend Lease is a member.